35 Things to Do in Prague, Czech Republic: Epic Summer Guide!

 34) National Museum

-One of the most important landmarks in the city, unfortunately the National Museum is closed until 2016 because it is undergoing renovations; however, the collection itself is spread across ten museums here in Prague so you can still visit those.
+One of the most important landmarks in the city, unfortunately the National Museum was closed because it is undergoing renovations; however, the collection itself is spread across ten museums here in Prague so you can still visit those.

 35) Strahov Monastery